 As mentioned above, patients in adrenal crisis manifest nonspecific symptoms and therefore can be difficult to diagnose.
 Those physicians who prescribe the glucocorticoids such as prednisone must also be aware of the need to limit the length of time the patient is on the medication and taper when discontinuing.

 Adrenal insufficiency is a life-threatening disorder which if not recognized can lead to very high morbidity and mortality.
-Because of the varied presentation, it is best managed by a multidisciplinary team that consists of an endocrinologist, radiologist, an infectious disease specialist, intensivist and a pharmacist.
+Because of the varied presentation, it is best managed by an interprofessional team that consists of an endocrinologist, radiologist, an infectious disease specialist, intensivist, critical care nurse, and a pharmacist.
 While the cause of adrenal insufficiency is being investigated, the patient should immediately be managed with corticosteroids and mineralocorticoids because even with treatment, mortality rates remain high.
-Once treatment is initiated patients need close monitoring.
-Any type of infection or stress can precipitate adrenal crises leading to death, hence patients should be educated about the symptoms and when to return immediately to the emergency department.
+The pharmacist should assist with medication reconciliation and appropriate dosing.
+Once treatment is initiated patients need close monitoring by a specialty trained critical care nurse with open and rapid communication to the clinicians.
+Any type of infection or stress can precipitate adrenal crises leading to death, hence patients and families should be educated by the nurses about the symptoms and when to return immediately to the emergency department.
 Finally, all patients with a diagnosis of adrenal insufficiency should be urged to wear a medical ID bracelet.
 (Level V)

 |||Ceccato F,Scaroni C, Central adrenal insufficiency: open issues regarding diagnosis and glucocorticoid treatment.
 Clinical chemistry and laboratory medicine.
 2018 Nov 14 [PubMed PMID: 30427776]|